Doonside, New South Wales: Schools

+Crime

+Crime is a major problem in Doonside.
+Safety is a large concern for residents of Doonside; statistics from the Blacktown City Council show that only 28% of residents in Doonside feel safe walking down their own street, with crime and community safety being ranked as the biggest challenges faced by locals.

+Doonside is a hub for many street gangs.

 Recreation

 On the western edge of Doonside lies the Nurragingy Reserve, which is situated in the Western Sydney Regional Parklands.
 The Reserve is a 90ha park featuring picnic grounds and original bushland.
 It was established a nature reserve in 1981 and named after Nurragingy, a Darug man given a land grant in the Blacktown area in 1819.
 Just south of the railway line is the Featherdale Wildlife Park, a private zoo established in 1953 and specialising in Australian native animals and birds.

 Across the railway line from Nurragingy is Kareela Reserve, a sporting complex, home to a number of local sporting teams including the Doonside Roos rugby league team, Doonside Cricket Club and Doonside Little Athletics.
 The Doonside Hawks soccer club, the junior club of former Socceroos Captain Craig Moore, plays out of Glendenning Reserve in neighbouring Glendenning while the Doonside Diamonds Netball Club play all their games (home and away) at the Blacktown City Netball Association complex in Blacktown.
 All these clubs use maroon and white as their colours.